ME495-Navigation/slam-project-AnujN9/README.md

 - nuturtle_description - Defines the urdf of the Turtlebot
 - turtlelib - C++ library that performs the 2D transformations
 - nusim - Simulation of the Turtlebot
+- nuturtle_control - Controls the turtlebot in rviz and on the real robot